On this page:

 Parks can have a mix of different dwelling types and rental arrangements.
 For example, some caravan parks and holiday parks also contain sites for movable dwellings.

 Residential parks are often marketed to people over 55 as an affordable housing option.
 They sometimes seem similar to retirement villages, but there are important differences.
-For more information, view our What is a retirement village? page.
+For more information, view What is a retirement village?.

 Read your site agreement carefully - this is the rental agreement for the land where your home will be located.
-For key information to help you understand this agreement and your rights, use our Checklist: signing a site agreement.
+For key information to help you understand this agreement and your rights, visit Site agreements in residential parks and villages.

 Moving into a residential park is a significant commitment and it is important to fully understand how it could affect your finances and lifestyle.